telerik/teststudio-docs/docs/automated-tests/scheduling/view-execution-status.md

 ## Connect Project via Reverse Proxy (Advanced)

-When current project is connected to schedule test lists remotely via Proxy Server, the **Remote Execution Status Window** provides an overview for the Scheduling and Storage services configured behind the proxy and a list of all Execution Servers connected to this Scheduling Server also hosted behind the proxy.
+When current project is <a href="/automated-tests/scheduling/advanced-topics/connect-via-proxy-server" target="_blank">connected to schedule test lists remotely via Proxy Server</a>, the **Remote Execution Status Window** provides an overview for the Scheduling and Storage services configured behind the proxy and a list of all Execution Servers connected to this Scheduling Server also hosted behind the proxy.

 ![Remote status via proxy server connection](/img/features/scheduling-test-runs/view-execution-status/fig4.png)